wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 *Presented by* Word of Warning *in association with* NIAMOS

 #### A Thursday Late — 27 February, 6pm-10pm.
 Pay What You Decide
-Bridging the gap between gallery + theatre, and filling the empty months of winter…<br>Bizarre, bold + beautiful — an evening of durational live works + interventions.<br>*Come and go as you please, sample the different — then pay what you decide!*
+Bridging the gap between gallery + theatre, and filling the empty months of winter…<br>Bizarre, bold + beautiful — an evening of durational live works + interventions.<br>See images of the artists [here](/galleries/2020-emergencystopgappre); programme notes coming soon.<br>*Come and go as you please, sample the different — then pay what you decide!*

 #### Participating artists (*subject to change*)
 Bethany Mountain | Chris Owen | Kris Canavan | Krissi Musiol | Martin Hamblen | Natalie Wardle | Oliver Ford | Philip Bedwell | Powder Keg | Shkiesha | Susanna Amato | Tink Flaherty | TomYumSim